umaxiaotian/OpenScrape/README.md

 # OpenScrape

 OpenScrape is a Python library for scraping data from various services.
-While it currently specializes in Google search, we plan to expand its capabilities to scrape from a variety of other services.
+Currently, it supports Google search, Nikkei stock prices, and real-time anime rankings in Japan (d Anime Ranking).
+We plan to expand its capabilities to scrape from a variety of other services in the future.

 ## Features

 - Asynchronous scraping: OpenScrape uses Python's asyncio to perform non-blocking I/O operations, making it efficient for large scale scraping tasks.
-- Google search: Currently, OpenScrape supports scraping search results from Google.
-You can specify the search search, number of results, and language.
+- Support for multiple services: Currently, OpenScrape supports scraping search results from Google, Nikkei stock prices, and real-time anime rankings in Japan (d Anime Ranking).
 - Synchronous scraping: OpenScrape now also supports synchronous operations, allowing for more flexibility in how you use the library.

 ## Future Plans